 Externally-Funded Course Reductions

 The Law School also may provide a course reduction if a faculty member obtains adequate funding from a non-University entity to support a release from teaching obligations.
-Please contact Kate Schulte for details.
+Please contact Derek Gundersen for details.

 Procedure to Request a Course Reduction

 A course reduction request must be made by February 24th of the fiscal year preceding the year for which the course reduction is sought.
 Northwestern's fiscal year is September 1 - August 31.
 The Office of the Dean will send annual email communication noting a specific deadline for course reduction requests.

 Faculty should complete the electronic Course Reduction Request Form.
 Upon submission, this form will be directed to the Associate Dean for Faculty Affairs and to the Dean for approval.